-▶ University Policy 311.9
+▶ University Policy 311.9 (your DSO + Debbie Bolick in GCA)

 Data sharing (from us to them)

 - Does contract involve information that needs to be kept secure (e.g. student info, financial info, personnel info, SSNs, medical info, etc.)? - ▶ Is the University able to retrieve the information from the company promptly in order to respond to public records requests? - Will the company keep the information secure (physical and/or electronic) ? - ▶ OLA has one-page Data Protection Agreement template